Elverum (town): Regional market

 In the Danish-Norwegian period, Elverum was the location for a bailiff (fogd), a judge (sorenskriver), a church provost (prost), and numerous military officers.

 It became important as a market town as well.
 In 1570 Hamar Cathedral in Hamar was burned and Hamarhus castle was destroyed by the Swedish armies during the Seven Years' War with Sweden.
 Hamar lost its city status, leaving no kjøpstad, or official market city, between Christiania and Trondheim.
 Eastern Norway needed an organized market for trading goods.
 The Grundset market (Grundsetmart'n) in Elverum grew to meet the need.
 It is recorded as existing in the 17th century, and in 1765 the owner of Gaarder obtained special market privileges from the king, to take place six miles north of the population center of Elverum on his estate.
 By 1767, it was described as Norway's largest and most famous market.
 In the first week of March, for almost 300 years, the folks of the district met to trade and to celebrate.
 People from Gudbrandsdal, Oslo, Trøndelag, and Sweden also regularly came to Grundsetmart'n.
 The Grundset market was finally abandoned in 1901, when pressures of the railroad and other markets made it superfluous.

 Elverum Church

 Elverum Church (Elverum kirke) is a cruciform church.
 The church was built in 1736 and inaugurated in 1738.
 The edifice is of wood and has 700 seats.
 The church was greatly changed in 1878 under the leadership of architect Henrik Thrap-Meyer.
 In 1937–1938, the interior from the 1700s was restored with the windows and entrance doors returned to the original shape.
 The decorative leaf decor in the chancel was completed and galleries reconstructed.

+Sport

+The local handball Elverum Håndball is one of the most successful teams in Norway.